 - Nickell, Joe.
 "Investigative Files: Not-So-Spontaneous Combustion."
 Skeptical Inquirer.
 Nov.-Dec.
 1996. https://www.csicop.org/si/show/not-so-spontaneous_human_combustion

 - Nienhuys, Jan Willem.
 "Spontaneous Human Confabulation: Requiem for Phyllis," Skeptical Inquirer, March 2001, volume 25, page 28.

-- The Documents in the Case of Phyllis Newcombe
+- Skepsis.
+"The documents in the case of Phyllis Newcombe." https://skepsis.nl/phyllisdoc/

 - Weir, Kirsten.
-"Up in Smoke," Current Science, Volume 89, Number 8, December 5, 2003, page 4.
+"Up in Smoke," Current Science, Volume 89, Number 8, Dec.
+5, 2003, page 4.